-Medical terms explained Doctors may use words that you don't understand.
-Here are some of the most common ones.
 If you don't understand the words a doctor or nurse uses at any time, don't feel embarrassed to ask them to explain them to you.
 Acute Occurring suddenly over a short period of time.
 Alopecia Hair loss.

 Anaemia A reduced number of red blood cells.

-Anaesthetic Drugs that put your child to sleep (general

-anaesthetic) or that numb a part of their

-body (local anaesthetic).

-Antibodies Proteins created by the immune system

-when exposed to foreign proteins such as

-viruses and bacteria.

-Audiogram A hearing test.
-Your child wears headphones

-and responds to various volumes and tones.

-The test is not painful.

-Benign A tumour or growth that is not cancerous but may still cause problems.
+Anaesthetic Drugs that put your child to sleep (general anaesthetic) or that numb a part of their body (local anaesthetic).
+Antibodies Proteins created by the immune system when exposed to toxins or other foreign substances such as viruses and bacteria.
+Antibodies recognise and latch onto the foreign substance, removing them from the body.
+Audiogram A chart that shows the results of a hearing test.
+Benign Not cancer.

 Biopsy A small sample of tissue taken from the body to make a diagnosis.
 Blood tests Doctors often examine blood samples to help them to diagnose your child's illness.
-Blood tests may be done when your child is diagnosed, during treatment, and afterwards at follow-up appointments.
+Blood tests may be done when your child is diagnosed, during treatment and afterwards at follow-up appointments.
 Blood count A blood test to check the number of different cells in the blood.
 Sometimes it is called a full blood count or FBC.

-Bone marrow The spongy material in the centre of

-large bones in the body, which makes

-blood cells.

-Bone marrow A test that takes samples of bone and bone aspirate/biopsy marrow and examines them under a microscope.
-If bone is taken, it is called a trephine biopsy, whereas if bone marrow is taken it is called an aspirate.
-The test is usually done in theatre.
+Bone marrow The spongy material in the centre of large bones in the body which makes blood cells.
+Bone marrow aspirate/biopsy A test that takes a sample of bone marrow or bone using a needle.
+When a sample of semiliquid bone marrow cells is taken, it is called an aspirate.
+When a piece of bone or solid marrow is taken, this is called a trephine biopsy.
 Bone scan A test that can show if cancer is present in bones using a radioactive dye.

-Cannula A short plastic tube put into a vein to

-deliver medication, fluids or a
+Cannula A short plastic tube put into a vein to deliver medication, fluids or a transfusion.

-transfusion.

 Cardio- To do with the heart.

 Catheter A thin, flexible tube used to give fluid into the body or to drain fluid from the body.
-For example, a urinary catheter or a central line, ie Hickman line.
+For example, a urinary catheter or a central line, such as a Hickman line.
 Cerebrospinal fluid (CSF) Fluid made in the brain that surrounds the brain and spinal cord.
 Chemotherapy Drug treatment that kills cancer cells.
 Chromosome Structure in the nucleus of the cell that contains the genetic make-up of the cell.
 Chronic A condition that lasts for a long time.

 CNS Central nervous system.
-It refers to the

-brain and spinal cord.
+It refers to the brain and spinal cord.
+Congenital Any condition existing at birth.